Explaining the Five Stages of Grief and Their Significance

 Bargaining is also the stage in the grieving process where the person starts to look back at the interactions or moments when they could have done or been better.
 Maybe you told the person you have lost something you did not intend to or wish you could turn back time and make things better.

 It is at this stage when we begin to truly feel the loss of the people of things we love.
 As the feelings of panic start to reduce, the weight of the loss becomes more evident.
-It is during such moments when the sadness we feel in relation to the event grows, and people become less sociable.
+It is during such moments when the sadness we feel in relation to the event grows and we become less sociable.

 While depression after losing someone or something is a normal part of the grieving process, dealing with it can be very isolating.
 If you or someone you care about is struggling with depression, the best thing to do is to see a therapist.